What Is Snooz?

 Searching online for terms like “white noise fan,” “fan noise machine,” and “sleeping fan,” we didn’t encounter any devices exactly like Snooz at the time of our research.
 In other words, if you’re looking for a real fan that blows almost no air, features broad volume and tonal adjustability, and boasts app connectivity, Snooz is currently the only game in town.

-However, while we didn’t test either device firsthand, if you can forgo the app aspect and live with only two speeds, Marpac’s Dohm DS mechanical sound conditioner offers a similar sound of rushing air, without actually disturbing the air.
+If you can forgo the app aspect and live with only two speeds, Marpac’s Dohm DS mechanical sound conditioner offers a similar sound of rushing air, without actually disturbing the air.

 Price-wise, MSRP is about $50, and you might be able to find one locally, thereby saving S&H charges.
 It's also about the same size as Snooz, which could make it just as portable for travel.